chrisjbillington/fugue-2x-icons/README.md

 Comparison
 ----------

-Here is an example showing some of the original 16x16 Fugue icons and their 32x32 upscaled equivalents:
+Here is an example showing some of the original 16x16 Fugue icons (at 2x scale) and their 32x32 upscaled equivalents:

 [<img src="./comparison.png"
       srcset="./comparison.png 1x ./comparison.png 2x"/>